paviro/KoShelf/README.md

 The calendar feature is powered by [EventCalendar](https://github.com/vkurko/calendar) - a lightweight, full-featured JavaScript event calendar library.

-Styled with [Tailwind CSS](https://tailwindcss.com/) for modern, responsive design.

 ## Disclaimer

-This is a weekend project and was built for personal use - it relies heavily on AI-generated code.
+This was built for personal use and relies heavily on AI-generated code.
 While I've tested everything and use it daily, I take no responsibility for any issues you might encounter.
 Use at your own risk.